Disappointment: Dodge it or Deal with it?

-Many parents today feel that to be a Good Parent they must fulfill their child’s every desire.
-At its extreme, they feel that child happiness at any cost is the proper goal of parenting and that any disappointment of their child will surely damage his self esteem.
+It’s easy for parents to feel that to be a good parent they must fulfill their child’s every want and desire.
+At its extreme, they feel that their child’s happiness is the chief goal of parenting and that any disappointing experiences will surely damage his self-esteem.
 They are sincerely driven by a desire to constantly indulge their child, even when it goes against their better judgment.
-Keeping a smile on their child’s face supersedes all other measures of success.
-Once begun, however, it is difficult to turn this train around, since any effort to do otherwise is met with outrage, frustration and even panic from the child, who rarely experiences disappointment, denial, or a requirement to submit to a parent’s leadership.
+They are equally driven to protect their child from all disappointment in life, keeping a smile on his face at all costs.
+Once begun, however, it is difficult to turn this train around since any effort to do otherwise is met with protest, frustration and even panic from the child, who rarely experiences disappointment and denial, and who is rarely required to submit to his parent’s leadership.

-“Disappointment dodging” can emerge from any of the following parental perspectives.
+A “disappointment dodging” approach can emerge from any of the following parental perspectives.

 - Parental Guilt: This parent feels guilty because of various shortcomings (working too much, being divorced, disciplining too much, etc.) and therefore tries to compensate with over indulgence in other areas.
 This indulgence may come in the form of bending rules for behavior and postponing correction, allowing the child to set his own chaotic schedule, overindulging a child with gifts, or being overly complimentary of a child’s performance.
 For instance, a parent who feels she has not given her child the time he deserves may compromise on the correction of a child’s misbehavior at the end of a long day at work.
 Or it may be a divorced parent who excessively gives a child her every desire without discerning a child’s readiness for the gift or true need for it.
 She gives to satisfy his wants while overlooking his best interest.

-- Parental Selfishness: This parent dodges disappointment simply to keep peace and to allow his day to go more smoothly.
-He is not concerned for the child’s overall character development or well-bring.
-His main pursuit is good behavior for the moment without regard for the negatives consequences for the child that may follow.
+- Parental Selfishness: This parent dodges disappointment simply to keep peace and to help his day to go more smoothly.
+He is not concerned for the child’s overall character development or well-being.
+His main pursuit is good behavior for the moment without regard for the negative consequences for the child that may follow.
 Yes, despite what our culture tells us, denying a child his unhealthy desires and enduring the resulting protest is actually sacrificial of a parent and a real display of selflessness.

 Disappointment dodging can begin early and without warning with a parent’s hesitation to insist that the child follow his directions.
-Knowing that insisting will result in a crying or protesting child, the parent discards the fact that his way is best for the child and instead allows him to do whatever he wants at the time.
+Knowing that insisting will result in a crying or protesting child, the parent abandons that which is best for the child and instead gives in to his demands for whatever he wants at the time.
 Although this may be a convenient decision for the moment, it quickly becomes a pattern where the parent is hesitant to change or re-train because the child has been misled for so long.
-Thinking that it is increasingly unfair to change, the parent continues to follow the unhealthy lead of the child over her better judgment.
-What this parent has overlooked is that embracing the conflict that comes with correcting a child at the early ages will result in more joyful and fruitful results as the child grows older.